SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 Nurse."
 I'm never going to be the best *MMT Nurse*.
 But if no others arise in large numbers, I'll do what I can.

+As for use of psychedelics in medical practise?
+I am neither for nor against.
+I do not think people need to use psychedelics to gain spiritual experiences, clearly.
+The psycho-active side-effects of medicines are tolerable in many cases, and are certainly no good reason to not use them as medicines, if they produce superior healing effects.
+If we banned medicines and foods because they have unwanted side-effects we'd have very few legally available medicines and almost nothing legally available to eat.

 ## University Research